netzo/fresh-netzo/templates/starter-hono/src/readme.md

 # starter-hono

-An open-source source template for 'Hono'.
+An open-source source template for Netzo.

 ## Configuration